 Ignore changes to specific git files18 May 2019

 There are times when you are working on something that should not be committed even though it has changed.
-In this instance, it’s often not wise to add the changed files to the
+In this instance, it’s not wise to add the changed files to

 git update-index!
 Here is how it works: